HannLautaa/Particles-W-Hand/README.md

 ## How To Run

-1. Make sure you have all the dependencies installed (source the venv if you use venv)
+1. Make sure you have all the dependencies installed (I recommend to use virtual environment)
 2. Clone this repo
 3. Navigate to the repo directory
 4. Run the simulation